-There are more than eight million foreigners based in the Desert Kingdom, most of them manual laborers from South Asia.
+There are more than eight million foreigners based in the Desert Kingdom.
+Most of them are from South East Asia and find employment as manual laborers.
 Roughly 100,000 foreign residents from Western nations are estimated to be working in Saudi Arabia as well.

-These numbers are unlikely to decline in the near future, although the government is busy improving job prospects for its own people, e.g. by investing in the education system and introducing quotas to regulate the number of foreign workers and employees.
+These numbers are unlikely to decline in the near future, although the government is busy improving job prospects for its own people, by investing in the education system and introducing quotas to regulate the number of expats in Saudi businesses.
 From November 2012 onwards, employers hiring too many foreigners, instead of Saudis, also have to pay heavy fines.
 In the long term, these labor laws might have negative consequences for expatriates.

-Not surprisingly for a country holding over 20% of the world’s proven petroleum reserves, the national economy is heavily based on oil.
-To be precise, petroleum accounts for 90 % of export earnings, 80 % of budget revenues, and 45 % of the GDP.
-This partly explains why Saudi Arabia is one of the few high-income countries with a very strong industrial sector (nearly 65 % of the GDP in 2013).
+Holding about 17% of the world’s proven petroleum reserves, it is unsurprising that the kingdom’s economy is heavily based on oil.
+To be precise, petroleum accounts for 90% of export earnings, 80% of budget revenues, and 45 % of the GDP.
+This partly explains why Saudi Arabia is one of the few high-income countries with a very strong industrial sector (nearly 65% of the GDP in 2013).